Charles M. Palmer

 Mr. Earl obtained his Juris Doctorate from San Joaquin College of Law having earned a Witkin Award for Excellence in Business Organizations while also having worked for the Tulare County Public Defender and multiple civil practice law firms.
 Mr. Earl also attended California State University, Fresno where he obtained a Bachelor of Science, in Criminology with an emphasis in Law Enforcement having also been recognized as both a Dean’s and President’s List recipient for academic achievement.

-Away from his work, Mr. Earl considers himself a foodie and appreciates the locally owned food joints Central Valley communities have to offer.
+Away from his work, Mr. Earl considers himself a foodie and appreciates the all the locally owned food establishments the Central Valley has to offer.
 On the weekends, Drew can also be found riding his Harley Davidson through the hills or snowboarding down China Peak in the winter.